deciduously/music/post.md

 }
 ```

-Running this with `cargo run` will (approximately, over 1,000 lines later) match the output from the original `bash` one-liner.
+Running this with `cargo run` will (over 1,000 lines later) essentially match the output from the original `bash` one-liner.

 ![sad party](https://thepracticaldev.s3.amazonaws.com/i/82lipncvy6806zyjpg2r.gif)